 IS: I wanted to do something good for the country and work in the social services sector.
 As a child, I had only two options - either to become a doctor or a civil services officer, more specifically an IAS or IFS officer.
 I couldn't become a doctor as I was not physically fit.
 I chose to do MBA after engineering as civil services is something you can never be sure about.
 I wanted to have a back-up option in case I did not clear my exams.

 Besides, functioning in a managerial role is similar to having a career in the civil services, especially the administrative aspect of it.
 So, I started working after completing my MBA to gain some experience.
 It was only natural that civil services became the next step.

-IS: Yes, I attended coaching classes in 2010.
+Yes, I attended coaching classes in 2010.
 I did not have any friends or relatives in the civil services.
 I did not know which book to study first.
 So I took help from institutes where classes were conducted from morning to night, and I had to study after that.
-It was a hectic schedule.
+They taught me about the civil services exam pattern, and how to start preparing for IAS.
+It was a hectic schedule, but very useful.

 On that note of confidence and inspiration, we now tell you how you can look at civil services as a career option for your child.